MicrosoftDocs/mesh-docs/mesh/mesh-app/use-mesh/import-content.md

 - **Samples**: This sample content is included in the app build.
 - **OneDrive**: This is content that's inside of the Apps > Microsoft Mesh app (Preview) > MyContent folder on your OneDrive.
 Other users can't see this content.
 When you share it in a collaborative space, a copy is made for that space.
 - **Space**: This is shared content that either you or another member added to the current space.

-> [!NOTE]
-> For 3D content, only .glb files are supported at this time.

-The following 2D image file formats are supported: .png, .gif, .ico, .bmp, .tiff, .tif, .jpeg, .jpe, and .jpg.
-For a .gif file, only the first frame will be loaded.

 ## Accessing the MyContent folder